OUR EXECUTRY DEPARTMENT – WILLS, POWERS OF ATTORNEY + EXECUTRIES

 As you will appreciate at such a distressing time and when there are so many questions to be answered when someone dies, it is always advisable to seek specialist advice and guidance and receive the welcome support and reassurance that this will bring.
 The deceased’s Estate requires to be accurately determined, quantified, realised and then distributed in terms of their Will or if there is no Will as prescribed under the Scottish laws of intestacy which are very cumbersome and complicated.
 At such a difficult time the procedures and legal requirements with regard to administering the Estate as timeously as possible, as efficiently as possible but above all; correctly can be explained in greater detail.

-All of the above can be discussed with our specialist, with over 28 years experience and is permanently based in our Executry Department.
+All of the above can be discussed with our specialists, with over 28 years combined experience and whom are permanently based in our Executry Department.

 Latest Properties to Buy

 19 New Fox Lane, Pitfodels, Ab15 7tgView Property